ministryofjustice/security-guidance/intranet/training-and-education.md

 # Training and Education

-The Ministry of Justice MoJ's Information Security awareness programme plays an essential part in maintaining security.
+The Ministry of Justice (MoJ)'s Information Security awareness programme plays an essential part in maintaining security.
 It informs all MoJ staff of:

 -   Their duties with regard to security.
 -   Their responsibilities to protect the assets they have access to and use.
 The assets include information, equipment, people and buildings.